-Since the pandemic first began spreading in early 2020, it’s changed life for everyone — but especially children in orphanage care.
-Here’s what life looks like now for children in orphanages from China to India to Thailand.
+Since the pandemic first began spreading in early 2020, it has changed life for everyone — but especially children in orphanage care.
+Here’s what life looks like now for children in orphanages around the world.

 Water bottles.
 Laptops.
 Hand sanitizer.
 Masks.
 More caregivers.
 Formula.
 Medical supplies.

 These are just some of the materials and resources needed to care for children in orphanages through this continuing pandemic.

 Over the summer, we shared with you about the devastating needs children are facing in orphanages around the world.
 Due to the pandemic, adoptive families are unable to travel to bring their children home.
 At the same time, more and more children are coming into care because their families are in crisis.
 And costs around the world rose because of the pandemic.
 This left a stark reality: so many children in orphanages, but not enough resources to care for them all.

 In the countries where you support children, orphanages are low on diapers, food, formula, caregivers and more.
 But thankfully, through your generosity, you are helping to meet many of these needs.

 Here are just some of the ways Holt donors help:

 In China, you provided yogurt for children in five orphanages, formula for children in 20 orphanages, probiotics for children in six orphanages and clothes for children in two orphanages.

 In Vietnam, you helped to provide an additional part-time caregiver, individual water bottles for each child and other basic essentials that children critically needed.